2/23/2017 8:20:53 AM

 FOR IMMEDIATE RELEASE

 ST. PAUL, Minn.—Thousands of Minnesotans not insured for 2017 still qualify for a /new-customers/enrollment-deadlines/special-enrollment/index.jspspecial enrollment period (SEP) if they or someone in their household lost "qualifying health insurance" in the past 60 days.
-This includes and HealthPartners customers living in Greater Minnesota.
+This includes Blue Cross and Blue Shield customers and HealthPartners customers living in Greater Minnesota.
 Eligible Minnesotans still have until March 1, 2017 to enroll in coverage that starts the first day of the month following the date of plan selection.

 In 2017, Blue Cross and Blue Shield of Minnesota stopped selling Blue Cross individual health insurance plans across the state—both inside and outside of MNsure.
 (The company’s Blue Plus plans are still available in 2017).
 HealthPartners stopped selling in individual plans in some Greater Minnesota counties.